 BOISE BLM HELITACK

-The primary goal of the Boise BLM Helitack program is initial attack, both locally and nationally.
+The primary mission of the Boise BLM Helitack program is initial attack, both locally and nationally.
 Boise BLM Helitack strives to provide professional expertise in wildland fire suppression and management in the safest, most efficient and effective manner.
-Additionally, Boise BLM Helitack personnel will be the leaders in aviation supporting Boise District management objectives in non-fire resource projects.
+Additionally, Boise BLM Helitack personnel will be the leaders in aviation supporting Boise District management objectives in both fire and non-fire resource projects.

 WORK DATES / PAY / ORGANIZATION

-The Boise Helitack Crew starts in mid May and works until the end of the helicopter contract, typically in mid to late October, with late season work options available in most seasons.
-Helitack cr ew members are hired as seasonal firefighters not to exceed 1039 hours in one calendar year.
+The Boise Helitack Crew starts in late April/early May and works until the end of the helicopter contract, typically in the first part of October.
+Late season work options available in most seasons.
+Helitack crew members are hired as seasonal firefighters not to exceed 1039 hours in one calendar year.
 Each individual will receive overtime pay for work hours in excess of the scheduled 8 hour daily base and hazard pay while working on active wildland fires.
-The majority of the crew consists of GS/0455/03-04-05 seasonal fire fighters but there is currently one Permanent Full Time Position, and four Career Seasonal positions established on the crew.

 The Boise Helitack Crew believes in providing developmental opportunities for our employees.
 The crew has been very active in facilitating and accepting fire assignments, training assignments, and details in all aspects of the fire organization.

-For more information, or to apply, please refer to www.usajobs.opm.gov
+For more information, or to apply, please refer to the FIRES website: http://www.firejobs.doi.gov/ or http://www.usajobs.gov/